Acknowledgements

 Introduction

-Section I The Field of EAPIndex
+Section I The Field of EAP

 Maggie Charles is tutor in English for Academic Studies at Oxford University Language Centre, UK.
 Diane Pecorari is Professor of English Linguistics at Linnaeus University, Sweden.
 Both writers have many years' experience of teaching and researching English for Academic Purposes in contexts around the world.

 "This book offers an excellent introduction to the field of EAP.
+I

-I thoroughly recommend this volume to all students, pre-service and
+thoroughly recommend this volume to all students, pre-service and

 in-service teachers of EAP."

-of research-informed reflective EAP practice."
+research-informed reflective EAP practice."

-Diane D. Belcher, Georgia State University, USA "Combining an
+Diane D. Belcher, Georgia State University, USA"Combining an

 excellent synthesis of research findings and a detailed coverage of